smithc36-tcd/hpc-group/assignment_two/report.md

 Making use of the OpenMP reduction statement.

-**Measure the performance on Dardel 32 cores reporting the average values and standard deviation for DFTW using an input size equal to 10000 (N=10000).**
+**2. Measure the performance on Dardel 32 cores reporting the average values and standard deviation for DFTW using an input size equal to 10000 (N=10000).**

 ```
 DFTW calculation with N = 10000